RackHD/RackHD/example/README.md

     -X PUT --data @samples/virtualbox_install_coreos.json \
     http://localhost:9090/api/1.1/workflows

-We also include the sku definition.
-RackHD sku support includes a mechanism that will run a workflow when a SKU is identified.
-In this case, the example uses the workflow we just loaded into the library.
+To enable that workflow, we also need to include a SKU definition that includes the option of another workflow to run once the SKU has been identified.
+This takes advantage of the `Graph.SKU.Discovery` workflow, which will attempt to identify a SKU and run another workflow if specified.

     cd ~/src/rackhd/example
     # make sure you're in the example directory to reference the sample JSON correctly